SebastianPost96/rx-boilerstate/projects/rx-boilerstate/README.md

 ### Parameterised Selectors

-You can create selector factories by writing arrows functions that take your desired arguments and then use these arguments in the mapping functions of either `select` or `derive`
+You can create Selector factories by writing arrows functions that take your desired arguments and then use these arguments in the mapping functions of either `select` or `derive`

 ```typescript
 // in state